-- 16.1 In making any Fitness to Practise decisions the University will: - i.
-Determine whether the alleged facts and matters occurred on the balance of probabilities; - ii.
-Determine whether those facts and matters affect a student's Fitness to Practise and, if so, the level of seriousness of the breach of professional behaviour; - iii.
-Determine what decision (if any) should be made in relation to a student's Fitness to Practise; - iv.
-Consider any mitigating circumstances and/or the student's previous record in relation to fitness to practise and breaches of conduct. - 16.2 The University is able to make the following decisions in relation to Fitness to Practise cases: - 16.3 That the student is Fit to Practise and is: - i. permitted to continue with the programme without further action; - ii. permitted to continue with the programme subject to conditions and requirements as defined/required by the Formal Panel;
+- 16.1 In making any Fitness to Practise decisions the University will determine: - i. whether the alleged facts and matters occurred on the balance of probabilities; - ii. whether those facts and matters affect a student's Fitness to Practise and, if so, the level of seriousness of the breach of professional behaviour; - iii. what decision (if any) should be made in relation to a student's Fitness to Practise. - 16.2 The University is able to make the following decisions in relation to Fitness to Practise cases: - 16.3 That the student is Fit to Practise and is: - i. permitted to continue with the programme without further action; - ii. permitted to continue with the programme subject to conditions and requirements as defined/required by the Case Review Panel; - iii. permitted to continue with the programme but required to repeat a specific part of parts of the programme as defined by the Case Review Panel; - iv. permitted to continue with the programme but that a formal warning be placed on the student's record: - v. subject to any other action considered appropriate by the Case Review Panel to enable the student's successful completion of the remainder of the programme. - 16.4 That the student is not Fit to Practise and: - is required to suspend his or her studies for a specified period of time, following which the Case Review Panel will review the conditions set and decide whether to re-admit the student to the programme; - ii. the student's studies on a programme leading to a professional qualification be terminated, but recommend that the student may seek advice to be admitted to an alternative programme within the University; - iii. the student's studies be terminated and the student to exit the University with an interim award, which may or may not satisfy professional requirements; - iv. the student's studies be terminated and the student be required to withdraw from the University without an award;

-- iii. permitted to continue with the programme but required to repeat a specific part or parts of the programme as defined by the Formal Panel; - iv. permitted to continue with the programme but that a formal warning be placed on the student's record; - v. subject to any other action considered appropriate by the Formal Panel to enable the student's successful completion of the remainder of the programme. - 16.4 That the student is not Fit to Practise and: - i. is required to suspend their studies for a specified period of time, following which the Formal Panel will review the conditions set and decide whether to re-admit the student to the programme; - ii. the student's studies on a programme leading to a professional qualification be terminated, but recommend that the student may seek advice to be admitted to an alternative programme within the University; - iii. the student's studies be terminated and the student to exit the University with an interim award, which may or may not satisfy professional requirements; - iv. the student's studies be terminated and the student be required to withdraw from the University without an award; - v. exceptionally, recommend that an award already made is withdrawn. - 16.5 All decisions made under 16.3.ii-iv and 16.4 will be recorded on the student's record. - 16.6 Although, in considering the outcome of Fitness to Practise procedures, a student's particular circumstances (e.g. mitigating circumstances and declared disabilities) as well as unintended impacts (e.g. the student's statutory financial support, visa status) will be taken into account, upholding Fitness to Practise standards is paramount for the University. - 16.7 The decision to terminate the student's studies at the University permanently will need to be approved by a Deputy Vice-Chancellor, with notification given to the Chair and Clerk of Council.
+v. exceptionally, recommend that an award already made is withdrawn.

+All decisions made under 16.3.ii-iv and 16.4 will be recorded on the student's record.

+- 16.5 Although, in considering the outcome of Fitness to Practise procedures, a student's particular circumstances (e.g. mitigating circumstances and declared disabilities) as well as unintended impacts (e.g. the student's statutory financial support, visa status) will be taken into account, upholding Fitness to Practise standards is paramount for the University. - 16.6 A student's previous record in relation to Fitness to Practise concerns will be taken into account in relation to the outcome. - 16.7 The decision to terminate the student's studies at the University permanently will need to be approved by a Deputy Vice-Chancellor, with notification given to the Chair and Clerk of Council.